jagusztinl/math_eng/README.md

 $$

 **Proof:**
-The Law of Cosines can be derived using the Pythagorean Theorem by dropping a height and applying the definitions of cosine in the resulting right triangles.
+The law of cosines can be derived from the Pythagorean theorem by dropping a height and applying the definition of cosine in the right triangles formed.

 ---

-### **4. The Law of Tangents (Tangent Law)**
+#### **4. Law of Tangents**

 **Theorem:**
 In any triangle: